Dealing with sweating

 - Keep your room at a cool, comfortable temperature

-- Have a fan nearby at night or close to you
+- Have a fan nearby at night

 - Wear layers of clothes so you can easily take off or put on a layer to adjust your temperature

 - Use layers of light bedclothes so you can take some off if you get hot

 - If you are sweating a lot at night, lie on a towel to soak up moisture and keep your sheets dry

 - Wear cotton clothes, as they absorb sweat better than man made materials and don’t make you feel cold when they get wet